 You can use up to 20,000 characters for this section.
-You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to our achievement of goal 1 during 2018/19 - 2020/21, with a brief statement on how you plan to do this in 2021/22.
+You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to our achievement of goal 1 during the four-year investment period.

-- the artistic or cultural outcomes2 (or both) of your proposal, including what you plan to do and how you will do it - evidence that supports the quality of your work, for example brief excerpts from peer, stakeholder, audience or participant reviews3 - your assessment of changes your organisation or consortium needs to make to continue to improve quality, and what you will do to bring about these changes - if your organisation is a museum, evidence of the quality of your collections, and your plans to develop, share and research them (using information from, for example, your Designation award, collections
+- the artistic or cultural3 outcomes (or both) of your proposal, including what you plan to do and how you will do it - evidence that supports the quality of your work, for example brief excerpts from peer, stakeholder or audience or participant reviews4 - your assessment of changes your organisation or consortium needs to make to continue to improve quality, and what you will do to bring about these changes - if your organisation is a museum, evidence of the quality of your collections, and your plans to develop, share and research them (using information from, for example, your Designation award, collections reviews and research activity)

-- In this guidance we refer to cultural outcomes.
-This relates specifically to museums' activity, which relates to all types of museum organisations by subject matter, including science and industrial collections, military collections, and art galleries - 3 If you have participated in the Quality Metrics pilot, you may want to include your findings, but we will consider this as we would any other piece of evidence, so that those who have been unable to participate are not at a disadvantage reviews and research activity)
+In this guidance we refer to cultural outcomes.
+This relates specifically to museums' activity which relates to all types of museum organisations by subject matter, including science and industrial collections, military collections, and art galleries

+If you have participated in the Quality Metrics pilot, you may want to include your findings, but we will consider this as we would any other piece of evidence, so that those who have been unable to participate are not at a disadvantage

 - plans to support, produce and distribute creative content and experiences digitally (see the 'Introduction and essential information' section of this guidance for more information) - if a main part of your programme includes working with independent artists, how you will support the development of artistic talent and how this relates to the needs of artists in your area of work.
-This could include: - offering time, space and resources to develop artistic or specialist practice - commissioning new work and encouraging new collaboration - commitment to longer-term initiatives such as mentoring or creating an accessible offer and environment to support the development of diverse artists and practice - if appropriate, how you will aim to share your work internationally and attract audiences or work with artists from around the world
+This could include: - offering time, space and resources to develop artistic or specialist practice - commissioning new work and encouraging new collaboration - supporting artists' and practitioners' access to business skills, including fundraising - commitment to longer-term initiatives such as mentoring or creating an accessible offer and environment to support the development of diverse artists and practice - extending opportunities to develop talent to artists who are not necessarily working with your organisation - if appropriate, how you will aim to share your work internationally and attract audiences and work with artists from around the world